HEARTH Advisory Meetings

 - 2017 Fashion Revue Challenge -The 2017 Fashion Revue Challenge is costumes.
 Criteria includes: 1) at least 50% of the costume must be sewn, knitted or crocheted by the member, 2) any materials to create the costume is acceptable as long as criteria #1 is met, 3) costumes created for a school or community theatrical production are acceptable as long as criteria #1 is met.

 - What used to be the Foods and Sewing Judging Contests have changed to the Family Consumer Science (FCS) Skill-A-Thon!
 Participating members can show their Foods, Sewing and Interior Design knowledge in a fun and challenging way.
 Members who qualify will represent our county at the state-level event scheduled for Sept.
 2nd.
 But wait, there’s more… members who are aged 14 and above can then qualify to represent the great State of Oregon at the National FCS Classic held in Denver, Colorado!
 Start studying now for the FCS Challenge!
-This year’s topics and study guides are found here.
+Check out this year’s topics and study guides to help you prepare.
 Practice contest will be at the SpringFest Open House.

 Recycle/Reuse Explanation Card